 The aggregate amount of leave that can be taken by two or more employees in respect of the same death or disappearance of the child must not exceed a total of 104 weeks.

 Leave Related to COVID-19 – Caregiving Responsibilities

-Bill C-30 would expand the time provided for the Leave Related to COVID-19 as it relates to providing care for a child or family member, from 36 weeks to a maximum of 42 weeks.
+Bill C-30 would expand the time provided for the Leave Related to COVID-19 as it relates to providing care for a child or family member, to a maximum of 42 weeks.

 The aggregate amount of leave taken for caregiving responsibilities by two or more employees who reside in the same household shall not exceed 42 weeks.

 Bill C-30 would align the entitlement of Medical Leave in the CLC with the proposed amendments to extend employment insurance (EI) sickness benefits under the Employment Insurance Act such that it would now be extended up to a maximum of up to 27 weeks (currently, up to 17 weeks).
 A medical leave of absence as a result of quarantine would also be extended up to 27 weeks (currently, up to 16 weeks).

 Bill C-30 would expand the equal remuneration protection for employees who are covered by a collective agreement by amending the definition of “previous contractor” to include employers who provide:

 - services at an airport to another employer or person acting on that employer’s behalf in the aerodromes, aircraft or air transportation industry (currently, this only applies to “pre-board screening”)

 - prescribed services to another employer or to a person acting on behalf of that other employer in a prescribed industry